 So my prayer for you and me now is that God might deepen and broaden the biblical foundation of missions in our lives.
-The first wave of modern missions was born with William Carey and the others in a decidedly doctrinal kind of Christianity.
-It is a great offense to God and a great tragedy that we get so absorbed with the refinement of our doctrine that we do not give ourselves to the reaching of the lost close and especially to the peoples who are without the gospel far.
+The first wave of modern missions was born with William Carey, and the others, in a decidedly doctrinal kind of Christianity.
+It is a great offense to God and a great tragedy that we get so absorbed with the refinement of our doctrine that we do not give ourselves to the reaching of the lost who are close, and especially to the peoples who are without the gospel who are far.

 So my prayer is not that you will become odd doctrinally.
 My life is devoted to rejecting that bifurcation, that unnecessary dichotomy in life.
 A second prayer would be that he open our eyes, not only to the fields that are white to harvest, but to the majesty and the splendor of sovereign grace as a missionary incentive.
 Don’t let anybody pull the wool over your eyes or distort the five points of Calvinism into anything other than a great missionary mandate.
 And everywhere you go, make a case for your doctrine because it is a missionary doctrine, and, thus, expresses the heart of God for the unreached nations of the world.